 Reduced infection rates have been demonstrated in a murine model of bacterial superinfection with the influenza virus and either Streptococcus pneumoniae or Klebsiella pneumoniae, following treatment with OM-85.
 The reduced infection rates were accompanied by lower viral load in lung tissues, reduced fever, reduced weight loss, and reduced overall disease score.
-The effects
+The effects appeared to be mediated by release of polyclonal antibodies effective in binding influenza virus, via activation of B cells, with DCs being the key to this process.
+Markers of DC activation were increased and inducible co-stimulator-ligand, which is known to be an important DC marker involved in allergy, was downregulated.
+Numerous studies have demonstrated the direct effects of bacterial lysates on antibodies in CILD.
+OM-85 increases protective IgG and IgA.22-26 However, the mechanism by which OM-85 upregulates the expression of circulating IgG and IgA has yet to be fully determined.

-Studies also suggest OM-85 reduces IgE expression via a shift from Th2 to Th1 cytokine profiles.^{27,28} Approximately 60% of asthma patients are of the allergic phenotype, where increased serum IgE is an important mediator of the response of immune cells and tissue forming cells.^{29,30} In vitro experiments indicate that reductions in IgE decrease the susceptibility of immune cells and tissue forming cells to asthma triggers.^{31,32} Interestingly, some of these IgE effects are independent of the presence of antigens and promote airway remodeling and tissue inflammation through high affinity IgE receptor binding.
+Studies also suggest OM-85 reduces IgE expression via a shift from Th2 to Th1 cytokine profiles.
+Approximately 60% of asthma patients are of the allergic phenotype, where increased serum IgE is an important mediator of the response of immune cells and tissue forming cells.
+In vitro experiments indicate that reductions in IgE decrease the susceptibility of immune cells and tissue forming cells to asthma triggers.
+Interestingly, some of these IgE effects are independent of the presence of antigens and promote airway remodeling and tissue inflammation through high affinity IgE receptor binding.
 Therefore, reducing serum IgE through OM-85 therapy could have a beneficial effect during acute and non-acute asthma.
-The IgE reducing effect of OM-85 has been reported in human subjects and in animal models.^{27,28,33-35} Currently, the molecular mechanism by which OM-85 achieves a reduction in serum IgE remains speculative and needs further investigation.
+The IgE reducing effect of OM-85 has been reported in human subjects and in animal models.27,28,33-35 Currently, the molecular mechanism by which OM-85 achieves a reduction in serum IgE remains speculative and needs further investigation.

-In addition, OM-85 may inhibit IgE receptor function as it has been demonstrated with bacterial proteins. ^{36,37} OM-85's theoretical interaction with IgE receptors and the possibility that this may reduce IgE binding on epithelial and mesenchymal smooth muscle cells, and thereby decrease the immune response to inhaled allergens and pathogens is currently being investigated (Figure 2).
-38-42 These IgE related mechanisms provide a further theoretical framework for OM-85's amelioration of the inflammatory processes that exacerbate CILD.
+In addition, OM-85 may inhibit IgE receptor function as it has been demonstrated with bacterial proteins.
+OM-85's theoretical interaction with IgE receptors and the possibility that this may reduce IgE binding on epithelial and mesenchymal smooth muscle cells, and thereby decrease the immune response to inhaled allergens and pathogens is currently being investigated (Figure 2).38-42 These IgE related mechanisms provide a further theoretical framework for OM-85's amelioration of the inflammatory processes that exacerbate CILD.